vpenso/scripts/notes/ssh.markdown

     » ssh-keygen -p -f ~/.ssh/id_rsa

-SSH supports different types of encryption, in the example above an RSA² key was created using the option `-t algorithm`.
+SSH supports different types of encryption, in the example above an RSA key was created using the option `-t algorithm`.
 Besides the choice between different encryption algorithms, it is possible to define the key (bit) length with option `-b size`.